IdentityServer/IdentityServer4/docs/topics/grant_types.rst

 There might be reasons for certain legacy or first-party integration scenarios, where this grant type is useful, but the general recommendation is to use an interactive flow like implicit or hybrid for user authentication instead.

-See the :ref:`Client Credentials Quick Start <_refResosurceOwnerQuickstart>` for a sample how to use it.
+See the :ref:`Resource Owner Password Quick Start <_refResourceOwnerQuickstart>` for a sample how to use it.
 You also need to provide code for the username/password validation which can be supplied by implementing the ``IResourceOwnerPasswordValidator`` interface.
 You can find more information about this interface :ref:`here <refResourceOwnerPasswordValidator>`.